botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 You can safely shut down your project with `Cmd/Ctrl+C` and run `docker-compose down` to free all resources.
 Your data is still persisted in the `db` folder and will be accessible from Botfront the next time you turn it on.
 ## Next steps
 Congratulations, you've learned how to use Rasa with Botfront.
-You can do everything you love in Rasa with Botfront, everything you read on the official [Rasa documentation](https://rasa.com/docs]) should apply with a few exceptions such as voice and messaging platforms.
+Everything you read on the official [Rasa documentation](https://rasa.com/docs]) should apply with a few exceptions such as voice and messaging platforms.

-Feel free give your feedback or ask questions on the [Spectrum community](https://spectrum.chat/botfront)
+Feel free to give your feedback and ask questions on the [Spectrum community](https://spectrum.chat/botfront)